tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 remembering to free the memory.
 Many modern languages handle this automatically behind the scenes now.
 It is easy for the computer to determine the size of an exact data type in a languages like C, but pointers had to be given the ability to grow and shrink in memory dynamically.
 This is due to their values being an unknown length by nature.
 An easy example is someone's name.
-You could make a string to hold someone's name, but any name is valid.
+We could make a string to hold someone's name, but any name is valid.
 Not all names are the same length though, so something like this would have to be able to adjust.
-This can also be seen in cases where you are adding and removing things from memory.
+This can also be seen in cases that involve adding and removing things from memory.
 For pointers it was quite common to start their values with null, indicating that they do not currently point to a valid space in memory.

 Last we have undefined.
-If you look at the `third` variable, we see it actually is missing an assignment operator (`=`).
+Looking at the `third` variable, we see it actually is missing an assignment operator (`=`).
 Programming languages allow us to define variables without giving them a value immediately.
 This is due to the nature of variables having the potential to be changed frequently.
 If something in TS/JS is declared but does not have a value assigned to it, then it will return undefined if accessed to be read before it is assigned another value.
-You will also encounter undefined if you try to access an object key that does not exist on the current object.
+One will also encounter undefined if they try to access an object key that does not exist on the current object.
 Undefined is a practical type.
 C actually does not explicitly have a type for this, but the variables would still be said to be undefined.
 This variable would also most likely not occur, due to not having much need for a value that can only be undefined.
 So it is commonly in a union with another type as well.

-And there you have it.
-These types are important to know about, but you most likely will be using number, string, and boolean the most.
-The last on the list is Symbol, but this type is not as common across programming languages.
+And there we have it.
+These types are important to know about, but the most common will likely be `number`, `string`, and `boolean`.
+The last on the list is `symbol`, but this type is not as common across programming languages.
 The other types are all included with other languages.
-In general they ensure that a value will be unique.
+In general symbols ensure that a value will be unique.

 ```ts
 const mySymbol: symbol = Symbol("key");